It started with GIFT

 EW GROUP acquires 100% of the shares of GenoMar Genetics from Norway Fresh.
 EW GROUP is a strategic holding company based in Germany.
 The activities of EW GROUP are comprised of the business areas of poultry/turkey and aqua species breeding, as well as animal health, nutrition and diagnostics.
 EW GROUP operates 165 subsidiaries in 45 countries worldwide, employing over 15,000 team members.

-Genomic selection started
+Genomic selection fully implemented

 30 years of tilapia breeding